GLSharpe/TestCafe-Example/README.md

 ### Ex 0.5

-At the point of writing this the id’s contained full stops so were found using the method shown in the NB in the Using Selectors section.
+At the point of writing this the id’s contained full stops so were selected using the method shown in the NB in the Using Selectors section.
 ```
 export default class HomePage {
     constructor (){